MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 As we hinted at, the MPoL + Pyro + PyTorch framework will help us out on point #2, such that we might be able to explore more detailed models with larger numbers of parameters.

-This point of this tutorial isn't to say that actually everyone should switch back to using parametric models.
+This point of this tutorial isn't to say that everyone should switch back to using parametric models.
 But rather, that, with the industry-grade machinery of probabilistic programming languages and autodifferentiation, there may be situations where parametric models are still useful.

 +++